What is an Eye Clean Diamond? (7 Questions Answered)

 Diamond Clarity

 If you're new to diamonds, some of these words may not make sense to you.
 To really understand what eye-clean means, you'll need to know about diamond clarity.
-Clarity is one of the 4Cs, which is the system that all diamonds are graded by.
+Clarity is one of the diamond 4Cs, which is the system that all diamonds are graded by.
 This was put forth by the world's leading jewelry and gemology resource, the Gemological Institute of America.
 The 4Cs is a system that focuses on the cut quality, diamond clarity, diamond color, and carat weight.

 When we talk about eye-clean diamonds, we're referring to the clarity of the diamond.
 All diamonds have what we call natural inclusions or blemishes.
 These are bits of carbon and crystals that get stuck in the diamond while it grows deep in the earth.
 The following is the GIA's official clarity scale.